spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 3. Go to the **Profiles** tab and click **+** next to **Addon Layers**, then select the profile you created.

-4. Add role bindings from the **Settings** menu.
-Click **RBAC**.
-Refer to [Create a Role Binding](/clusters/cluster-management/cluster-rbac#createrolebindings) for guidance on creating a role binding.
+4. Click on **Settings** and choose **RBAC** to add role bindings.
+Refer to [Create a Role Binding](/clusters/cluster-management/cluster-rbac#createrolebindings) for guidance.
 Refer to [VM User Roles and Permissions](/vm-management/vm-roles-permissions) for a list of Cluster Roles and equivalent Palette Roles.

 5. Click **Confirm** to update the cluster.